apache/flink/docs/dev/stream/state/custom_serialization.md

 under the License.
 -->

-If your application uses Flink's managed state, it might be necessary to implement custom serialization logic for special use cases.
+* ToC
+{:toc}

-This page is targeted as a guideline for users who require the use of custom serialization for their state, covering how to provide a custom serializer and how to handle upgrades to the serializer for compatibility.
-If you're simply using Flink's own serializers, this page is irrelevant and can be skipped.
+This page is targeted as a guideline for users who require the use of custom serialization for their state, covering how to provide a custom state serializer and guidelines and best practices to implementing serializers that allows state schema evolution.

+If you're simply using Flink's own serializers, this page is irrelevant and can be ignored.

-### Using custom serializers
+## Using custom state serializers

-As demonstrated in the above examples, when registering a managed operator or keyed state, a `StateDescriptor` is required to specify the state's name, as well as information about the type of the state.
+When registering a managed operator or keyed state, a `StateDescriptor` is required to specify the state's name, as well as information about the type of the state.
 The type information is used by Flink's [type serialization framework](../../types_serialization.html) to create appropriate serializers for the state.